chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/backup.md

   session_key = "<session_key>"

 [global.v1.backups.s3.ssl]
-  # root_cert (optional): The root certificate used for TLS/SSL validation.
+  # root_cert (optional): The root certificate used for SSL validation.
-  # For S3 compatible APIs, you can set the TLS/SSL root cert if needed
+  # For S3 compatible APIs, you can set the SSL root cert if needed
   root_cert = """
   -----BEGIN CERTIFICATE-----
   ...